6 Reasons For Refusing LinkedIn Invitations

 2) I have met people in other social media channels and included them in my LinkedIn network even though I’ve never met them in person.
 If I’ve been communicating with someone in a different medium, over time I will definitely consider adding them to my LinkedIn network.

 LinkedIn is my professional network, anchored by my curriculum vitae (resume).
 I’m not interested in helping total strangers grow their own network on the back of my hard work.
 If you don’t know me and we have no potential business dealings, I’m the wrong person to invite to your LinkedIn party.
-I'm not about to be snide to people but I'm not going to feel pressured to open my network, either.
+I’m not about to be snide to people, but I’m not going to feel pressured to open my network, either.

 What rules do you have about LinkedIn connections?